Ed Sheeran And Harry Styles: ‘Shape Of You’ And The Shape Of Things To Come

 Zayn Malik and Harry Styles’ One Direction Experience

 Harry Styles and Ed Sheeran worked hard to produce great music for their fans.
 Sheeran is already reaping the rewards for Divide and “Shape of You.”
-Soon Harry Styles too will see some chart toppers among his new solo album cuts.
+Soon, Harry Styles too will see some chart toppers among his new solo album.

 Ed Sheeran and Harry Styles are two famously nice guys enjoying the sweetness of their success.